Luis Brión: In the war for Venezuelan independence

 In 1819 Brión was again at Margarita, where he organized an expedition of 22 ships to attack the coast of New Granada, together with the land forces of colonel Mariano Montilla.
 They captured ports and the mouths of the Magdalena River, as well as the cities of Barranquilla and Santa Marta.
 However, differences with Montilla over how to conduct the operation led Brión to withdraw the fleet to Maracaibo in May 1821.

 Death

 Brión suffered from tuberculosis, and because of the progression of the disease, he decided to return to his native island.
 He died there in 1821, the day after his arrival.
 He was buried in the family estate with honors appropriate to his rank.
-Later his remains were reinterred in the National Pantheon of Venezuela on April 10, 1882.
+Later, his remains were reinterred in the National Pantheon of Venezuela on April 10, 1882.

+Homages

+The Brión Square of Caracas and the Brión Square of Willemstad.
+Curaçao's only racetrack is named Hipódromo Almirante Pedro Luis Brión in homage.
+At Utrecht, Netherlands, the street immediately near the Simon Bolivarstraat bear the name of Pedro Luis Brión.